 For young learners you can use the 10-frame grid game with the 1-3 number cube.
 Then progress to using the 20 or 100 grids with the 1-6 number cube.

-One-To-One Correspondence: Teaches the child that each heart is ‘1’.
+One-To-One Correspondence: Teaches the child that each heart is one.
 Start simple with the 10-grid and the 1-3 cube.
-When your kids are ready to practice higher counting skills, try using an 8, 10, or 12-sided die.
+When your kids are ready to practice higher numbers, try using an 8, 10, or 12-sided die.

-You can also use double-dice (we love these double dice!) or 2 dice and add the numbers together on each turn.
-This is especially great on the 100 grid where the kids have more opportunities to roll and add.
+Addition: Create an addition game by rolling more two dice and adding them up before placing objects on the grid.
+You can also use amazing double-dice (have you tried these yet?!)
+Practicing addition is especially great on the 100 grid where kids have more opportunities to roll and add.

 Subtraction: Start with the counting grid full of hearts.
-With each roll, ‘subtract’ that number of hearts on the grid.
+With each roll, subtract that number of hearts on the grid.
+Practice writing the subtraction sentence if you like.

 Extend the learning opportunities with some engaging Valentine’s Day books!